 Can I still go to the gym if there’s a second lockdown?

+Can I still go to gym?
 The fitness world is a very different place since Covid-19.
-As we all know, this pretty much brought the planet to a standstill.
-Sadly many gyms were forced out of business as they lay empty and off-limits for months on end.
+It pretty much brought the planet to a standstill.
+Many gyms forced out of business as they lay empty and off-limits for months on end.

 “With government support, we can keep fitness facilities open at a time when they are needed this most.”

 Under the guidelines, all facilities must follow strict hygiene and social distancing measures.
 The “Rule of Six” has caused some concern with many not sure if they can still attend classes or go to the gym.

 Gyms have been identified as “Covid-secure venues” and can still hold more than six people in total.
 Although you shouldn’t gather with more than six people inside those venues.

 A recent study by UKactive found that there were eight million gym visits made by people in England in the first three weeks after they reopened.
 There was no indication that in that time anyone was infected while at the gym.
 It’s hoped that all these measures will keep them running even through a potential second lockdown.